Presto and Amazon Redshift

 Why Presto and Amazon Redshift?

-Analysts get better performance at a lower cost by using Amazon Redshift with Presto, as users can scale their workloads quickly and automatically.
+Analysts get better performance at a lower cost by using the Presto Redshift stack, as users can scale their workloads quickly and automatically.
 Presto allows users to quickly query both unstructured and structured data.
 Presto is an ideal workload in the cloud because the cloud provides performance, scalability, reliability, availability, and massive economies of scale.
 You can launch a Presto cluster in minutes, without needing to worry about node provisioning, cluster setup, Presto configuration, or cluster tuning.

 Presto executes queries over data sets that are provided by plugins known as Connectors.
 Integrating Presto with Redshift provides users with new capabilities: